Subscribe to Design Weekly e-News

 Marion Weiss received her Master of Architecture at Yale University and her Bachelor of Science in Architecture from the University of Virginia.
 Marion is a fellow of the American Institute of Architects and a National Academy of Design inductee.

 From statues of generals…to portraits of presidents…to vivid murals on the walls of urban row houses.
 Who decides who “rates” a permanent public likeness—and who remains overlooked and underappreciated?
 Join the conversation on this nuanced and emotional topic with a panel of experts.

-Lisa Servon, Kevin and Erica Penn Presidential Professor and Chair of the City and Regional Planning Department, Weitzman School fo Design
+Lisa Servon, Kevin and Erica Penn Presidential Professor and Chair of the City and Regional Planning Department, Weitzman School of Design

 Christian Benimana, Senior Principal and Managing Director, MASS Design (Rwinkwavu NICU/OR, Rwanda)

 Sharon Hayes, Associate Professor of Fine Arts, Weitzman School of Design (Monument Lab)